 In this time of great violence and injustice, we invite you to:

 • Learn more about the 2016 Nonviolence and Just Peace conference and 2019 Path of nonviolence, toward a culture of peace workshop.

-• Get involved in spreading, integrating and activating Gospel nonviolence in the Church and in your context
+• Find resources here to help spread, integrate and activate Gospel nonviolence in the Church and in your context.

 • Stay in touch